sanduteo95/Compiler-Construction/README.md

 If command line is preferred, follow these steps:

-	1. Open up a terminal and run: git clone https://github.com/sanduteo95/Compiler-Construction.git.
+	1. Open up a terminal and run: "git clone https://github.com/sanduteo95/Compiler-Construction.git".
 	2. Type in your username and password if asked for them.
 	3. Then, to open the directory, type in "cd Compiler-Construction/".

 After you have downloaded everything, you can run the parser and lexer by doing the following:

-	1. While in the directory, type in "make" to build the project..
+	1. While in the SAME directory, type in "make" to build the project.
 	2. Now, if you want to test it on my test cases, run "make all_tests".
 	3. Otherwise, run "make own_test" and you will be prompted for the path to the file you want to test.
-	5. If you want to remove the remains, run "make clean".
+	5. If you want to clean up the project, run "make clean".

 ## Syntax
 Here are a few examples of the types of syntax it likes.